-I knew in my heart that we would homeschool our children even when our first baby was two months old (over twenty years ago).
-I remember mentioning to people that we might homeschool and they’d get all cross eyed, they’d start stammering and talking about GED’s.
+We knew in our hearts that we would homeschool our children even when our first baby was two months old (over twenty years ago).
+We remember mentioning to people that we might homeschool and they’d get all cross eyed, they’d start stammering and talking about GED’s.

-When my oldest daughter was turning five and my second daughter was 2 years old, with great fear and trepidation, we became one of “those”.
+When our oldest daughter was turning five and out second daughter was 2 years old, with great fear and trepidation, we became one of “those”.

 Fast forward and that five year old is now twenty.
 She graduated from homeschool, got married, and is in her last semester of college.
 The two year old is starting her senior year.
 We also have a freshman, a sixth grader, a first grader, and a preschooler.

 1. “If a child is to keep alive his inborn sense of wonder, he needs the companionship of at least one adult who can share it, rediscovering with him the joy, excitement and mystery of the world we live in.”

 We would not trade for anything the time that we have with our children.
 We love our homeschool schedule and the freedom it permits our family.
 We really know them and they really know their mom and dad.
 We know how they spend their days.
 We know their study strengths and weaknesses.
 At times we move from one child to the next helping them with preassigned lessons.
 At other times a school day includes group learning.
 And even at other times, our children pursue their own interests and we facilitate their learning, especially as they get older.